 Pour over coffee has long been a fixture of third wave coffee bars and the occasional home aficionado.
 Thanks to machines like these, this particular brewing method is becoming more common at home, but the process does still encourage the type of attention to detail which has grown out of the specialty coffee community.
 Whatever your reason is for getting an automatic pour over machine, it’s important to consider the basics.
 These simple elements are what separate good pour overs from bad.

 Water temperature is one of the most important components of these systems.
 The proper temperature range for maximal extraction is between 195 and 205 degrees Fahrenheit.
 This is a specification set by the Specialty Coffee Association.
-The SCA – as the group is more commonly known – certifies whether home models are able to consistently meet this standard.
+The SCA – as the group is more commonly known – certifies whether home models can consistently meet this standard.
 It may seem overly finicky at first to care about temperature, but a huge part of what makes the entire pour over process unique is this precision.

 It’s also important to consider the brewing process of any automatic pour over machine.
 Most of them feature a “blooming” step to the brew process.
 “Blooming” is the practice of letting a little water cover the grounds first.
 This allows them to off-gas a little bit, and it sets the beans up to extract more effectively as the water passes through for real.
-This short little step of the brewing process is fun to play around with while making pour over by hand.
+This short little step of the brewing process is fun to play around with while making pour-over by hand.

 We recommend tinkering around with traditional hand-made pour over before picking a machine.
 Going through the process by hand will help you consider what you care about most in automatic pour over machines.
 Do you care about ensuring that the coffee blooms and extracts correctly?
 Is the water temperature towards the top of your list of priorities?
 Maybe you’re tired of pouring multiple cups and you want a machine that can make a big pot quickly.
 Considering these factors will help you make your decision.